-Python has become the go-to language for many political data engineers due to its readability and flexibility.
+Python is the go-to language for many political data engineers due to its readability and flexibility.

 Python is easy to learn and understand, making it perfect for creating complex pipelines with minimal effort.

-It also has powerful libraries such as pandas which makes manipulating and analyzing large datasets much more accessible than if you were using traditional programming languages such as C or Java.
+It also has powerful libraries such as pandas which makes manipulating and analyzing large datasets much more accessible than traditional programming languages such as C or Java.

 Python’s scalability allows you to easily add new features or update existing ones without having to rewrite your entire codebase from scratch every time.

 Airflow is a powerful open-source platform designed specifically for creating data engineering pipelines.